 Walking onto the beach, you'll feel like you're stepping into a postcard.

-There's a nearby viewpoint which can be accessed from the beach by walking across a sketchy bridge.
+There's a nearby viewpoint that can be accessed from the beach by walking across a sketchy bridge.

 Haad Sadet is part of Than Sadet national park, which means there is a fee for entering this area.